 What are we doing about it?

 The Police Federation is campaigning for an appropriate legislative change that reflects the high standard to which Police Officers are trained to be taken into consideration.
-We are being supported in this by senior backbench MP, Sir Henry Bellingham, who introduced his Emergency Response Drivers (Protections) Ten Minute Rule Bill in Parliament on 20 December 2017.
-The Bill was accepted with cross party sponsors and no dissent.
-The next stage is the second reading on Friday 16 March 2018.
+We are being supported in this by backbench Conservative MP, Sir Henry Bellingham, who introduced his Emergency Response Drivers (Protections) Ten Minute Rule Bill in Parliament on 20 December 2017.
+The Bill was accepted with cross party sponsors and no dissent and is due a second reading on Friday 6 July 2018.